bloominstituteoftechnology/java-AnimalKingdom/README.md

 ## Instruction

+* [ ] Please fork and clone this repository.
+This repository does not have a starter project, so create one inside of the cloned repository folder.
+Regularly commit and push your code as appropriate.
 * [ ] Create an abstract class for animals
   * [ ] All animals consume food the same way
   * [ ] Each animal is assigned a unique number, a name, and year discovered regardless of classification.